FintechAI

 Most fintech dashboards follow a predictable pattern: navigation on the left, content in the center, maybe a sidebar for details.
 I proposed something different.

-For B2C users (individual investors), the AI chat sits front and center because we wanted them to feel that they could ask WiMA anything about their money.
-The dashboard updates in real time as context for the conversation.
+The AI chat sits front and center because we wanted users to feel they could ask WiMA anything about their money.
+The dashboard updates in real time as context for the conversation — users can see their portfolio performance while discussing investment strategies with the AI.

 After I left, the team evolved the layout based on real-world usage data.
 The dashboard moved to the center as the primary view, and WiMA shifted to a contextual panel on the right.
 The navigation structure, data hierarchy, and design system I built all remained intact — the foundation was designed with flexibility in mind.